MicrosoftDocs/intellicode/docs/custom-models.md

 ## Retrain your model

-For AI-assisted IntelliSense recommendations, the model becomes stale if you make changes such as renaming a method or adding new methods.
+Your team model becomes stale if you make changes such as renaming a method or adding new methods.
 The model doesn't know about those changes until you train it again.
 If you've made numerous changes or additions to a codebase, consider retraining any models that were created from it.

 There's no benefit to retraining your model unless you’ve made significant code changes and would like to see those changes reflected in IntelliCode's recommendations.